-In forensic science, extracting even the smallest traces of DNA can be used as a biological marker to signify the presence of a person or object in a given context.
-But when no knowledge on context is available, exploiting advances in metagenomic barcoding coupled with knowledge on species distributions may be helpful.
+In forensic science, even the smallest traces of DNA can be used as biological markers to signify the presence of a person or object in a given context.
+But when no knowledge of context is available, advances in metagenomic barcoding coupled with knowledge of species distributions may be usefully exploited.

-In summary, the torsi appear to have been stored in agricultural soil, perhaps near an animal farm.
-As the genetic fingerprints were similar, the torsi are likely to have been stored together in recent times.
+Two of the statues, representing torsos, appear to have been stored in agricultural soil, perhaps near an animal farm.
+As the genetic fingerprints were similar, the torsos are likely to have been stored together in recent times.
 Both carried sequences matching taxa endemic to Eastern Asia.
-The head statue, however, differed considerably with a microbiome indicating longer storage time in arid conditions as well as marine environments in the past.
+The third statue, representing a head, however, differed considerably with a microbiome indicating longer storage time in arid conditions as well as marine environments in the past.

 The most relevant find was the relative abundance of DNA of the genus Taiwania present on one torso.
 With a single extant species growing in the mountains of central Taiwan and locally in Southwest China, the torso is likely to have stayed or been transported through these areas.